-I have other daily goals that I track in my Happy Planner so it made the most sense for me to add a yoga section there.
+I have other daily goals that I track in my planner, so it made the most sense for me to add a yoga section there.
 You may choose to keep a notebook or a calendar that you can check off near your mat or in an office area that you utilize daily.
 The important thing is that it is accessible and somewhere you won’t forget about it.

 Find a time of day that works for you but be adaptable.